When is rent due?

 Can I repair my car at the property?

 If your repairs will take longer than a single day, you may not repair your vehicle on the property, unless you keep it inside an enclosed garage.
+Garages are not allowed to be used as mechanic shops.

 How shall I leave the property when I am away?

 When you leave your property, tightly close all doors, windows, and other building openings to prevent damage from the elements.
 During the winter, leave the thermostat set to a minimum of 55 degrees to avoid freezing the pipes.
+During the summer we recommend 78 degrees.

 Can I use the fireplace at my house?